feds01/feds01/README.md

 - **@tanstack/router** - A tiny, fast, and functional router for React with an emphasis on type-safety.

+- **Svelte** - Svelte is a reactive JavaScript framework that compiles to vanilla JavaScript, offering improved performance and a simpler development experience.

 ### 📫 Contact me

 - [LinkedIn](https://www.linkedin.com/in/alexander-e-fedotov/)